cwood821/sheets-data/README.md

 # Sheets Data

-> A tiny abstraction layer over Google Apps Scripts Sheets API
+> A tiny abstraction layer over Google Apps Script Sheets API

 Want to work with Google Spreadsheet Data but keep getting fooled by the API?
 Don't get fooled again!